Share the post "Your Guide to the Best Snorkelling in the World"

 The Maldives

-Situated southwest of India, the Maldives is an archipelagic state in the Indian Ocean.
+Situated southwest of India, the Maldives is an archipelago state in the Indian Ocean.
 With over 1,200 coral islands and around 2,500 reefs, there are so many places to snorkel here.
 This slice of paradise is a perfect location to admire marine life in a peaceful ambience.
 For example, swim with the Palette Surgeonfish in the Banana Reef in Kida Lalhi.
 If that’s not your style, greet the majestic Manta rays at Manta Point on Lankanfinolhu Island.
 With so much to discover, we recommend taking your yacht charter around the islands such as:

 - HP Reef in Male Atoll